DFE-Digital/dfe-analytics/README.md

 To set the gem up follow the steps in "Configuration", below.

+## See also

+[dfe-analytics-dataform](https://github.com/DFE-Digital/dfe-analytics-dataform) provides a JavaScript package designed to generate SQL queries executed in [Dataform](https://dataform.co/) that transform data streamed into BigQuery by this gem into useful tables for quicker analysis and visualisation.

 ## Names and jargon

 A Rails model is an analytics **Entity**.